Adverse Effects of Multitasking and Merge Bias on Projects

 The number of experts contributing to the evaluation has a lesser impact on the project lead time, even in extreme cases.
 For example, one expert in the bid evaluation generated 135 hours of delay, while 10 - only 198 hours.
 However, this scenario assumed the 100% dedication of experts to the task.

 The expert's task duration significantly impacted the project lead time.
-For example, the 8-hour period of evaluation compared to 1 hour increased the delay three times.
+For example, the 8-hour evaluation period compared to 1 hour increased the delay threefold.

-The most significant observation relates to the scenario of variable commitment of experts.
+The most significant observation relates to the scenario of experts' variable commitment.

 Is multitasking a skill?